 NEBC's chapel is located on the 3rd floor of Main Campus.
+Chapel services are held during the fall and spring semesters, Tuesday at Thursday, from 11 AM to noon.

 STUDENT LOUNGE

 The Student Lounge is located on the 3rd floor of Main Campus.
 To host a student event in the student lounge space, please see the Administration office.